 There are several reasons for this:

 - The Commute — The slog to work ruins morale.
 By the time people get to work, they’re already burned out.
 And by the time they leave, they’re already dreading the next morning.
 Working remotely, the closest thing to a commute can be the 5 seconds it takes to roll out of bed.

-— The ol’ 9-5 just doesn’t work for some people.
+- The Hours— The ol’ 9-5 just doesn’t work for some people.
 Some people are most productive in the morning, some people don’t get going until waking up from their 4pm power nap and revving up to crank it out until 4am.
 Traditional offices don’t give a shit about when you’re most productive.
 You don’t get a choice in the matter.

 - The Great Divide — Traditionally, folks leave work at the doorstep when they get home each night, and they’re just not accessible.
 In this kind of setup, with rare exception, there are “work” people and then there are the people in your personal life.
 It’s different working remotely.
 I don’t expect employees to Skype into my son’s baseball games, but it’s nice to know folks are accessible and we can be connected outside of regular “office” hours.